-Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column for The Weekend Australian newspaper, reviews for the Sydney Morning Herald, The Weekend Australian and The Canberra Times, and regularly appears on ABC Radio, ABC TV, Sky News and Channel 7.
+Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column and reviews for The Weekend Australian newspaper, writes and reviews for the Sydney Morning Herald, The Weekend Australian, The Daily Telegraph and The Canberra Times, and regularly appears on ABC Radio, ABC TV, 2GB, Sky News and Channel 7.

 He is currently a member of the NSW Administrative Decisions Tribunal; of the Physiotherapy Council of NSW; and of the NSW Government Expert Advisory Group on Drugs and Alcohol.

 Emeritus Professor in History and Politics at Griffith University, Ross Fitzgerald has published thirty-six books.
 These include ‘’My Name is Ross : An Alcoholic’s Journey’ and ‘Alan (“The Red Fox”) Reid’ both published by New South Books, ‘Fools Paradise : Life in An Altered State‘, published by Australian Scholarly Publishing; The Pope’s Battalions: Santamaria, Catholicism and the Labor Split’, published by University of Queensland Press, and ‘Growing Old (Dis) Gracefully: 35 Australians Reflect on Life over 50’,coedited with his wife Lyndal Moor which was published in 2008 by ABC Books.